rqlite/rqlite.io/content/en/docs/API/Queued Writes/_index.md

 }
 $
 ```
-Setting the URL query parameter `queue` enables queuing mode, adding the request data to an internal queue whch rqlite manages for you.
+Setting the URL query parameter `queue` enables queuing mode, adding the request data to an internal queue which rqlite manages for you.
 Once the request has been queued, the response is returned to the client.

-rqlite will later merge queued requests, once a batch-size of them has been queued on the node (or a configurable timeout expires), and execute them as though they had been both contained in a single request.
+rqlite will later merge queued requests, once a batch-size of them has been queued on the node (or a configurable timeout expires), and execute them as though they had all been contained in a single request.

 Each response includes a monotonically-increasing `sequence_number`, which allows you to track when this request is actually persisted to the Raft log.
 The `/status` [diagnostics](/docs/guides/monitoring-rqlite) endpoint includes the sequence number of the latest request successfully written to Raft.